codlark/cls-vscode/README.md

 # brikWork Extension for VSCode

-This package provides features for brikWork layout development for VSCode
+This package provides features for brikWork layout files for VSCode.
+For more information abbout brikWork see the [brikWork homepage](https://codlark.itch.io/brikwork).

 ## Features

  - Syntax highlighting for layout files
- - Snippets for the `layout` section and `[if| ]` brik
+ - Snippets for the `layout`  and `pdf` sections
- - A command to easily view the current asset in brikWork
+ - A command to easily view the current layout in brikWork

 ## Extension Settings